 - 1/2 cup heavy cream

-- Press the saute button on the pressure cooker.
-Heat up the butter or oil and add the onions, garlic and ginger.
+- Press the sauté button on the pressure cooker.
+Heat up the butter and/or oil and add the onions, garlic and ginger.
 Cook stirring frequently for about 4 – 5 minutes or until the onions are soft and translucent.

 - Add the cumin, paprika, coriander, turmeric, cayenne and ground black pepper.
-Mix well to combine and cook for about a minute.
+Mix well to combine and cook for about a minute or until aromatic.

-- Add the crushed tomatoes, half the cilantro, half of the lemon juice, broth and chicken pieces.
-Mix well to combine.
+- Stir in the crushed tomatoes, half of the cilantro, half of the lemon juice, and the broth.
+Add the chicken and mix to coat the chicken with the rest of the ingredients.

-- Close and seal the lid.
-Set the manual timer for 20 minutes.
+- Close the pot and seal the lid.
+Cook at high pressure for 20 minutes.